Media and Climate Change Observatory (MeCCO)

 Through Factiva, we search these sources (listed alphabetically): the Bangkok Post (Thailand), Daily Star (Lebanon), Die Tageszeitung (Germany), El Pais (Spain), El Mercurio (Chile), the Hindu (India), Hindustan Times (India), the Indian Express (India), the Jakarta Post (Indonesia), Japan News (Japan), La Nacion (Argentina), Manila Bulletin (Philippines), the Nation (Pakistan), O Globo (Brazil), The Saigon Times Daily (Vietnam), Süddeutsche Zeitung (Germany), and Times of India (India).
 We use the Boolean string ‘climate change or global warming’ and the date ranges as well as individual sources selected for all English-languages searches.
 We conduct individual searches for ‘calentamiento global’ as well as ‘cambio climático’ and then manually search for (and eliminate duplicates.
 For all English-language searches through the Factiva database, the default option for duplicates was chosen.

 National-level counts in Japan are undertaken by Midori Aoyagi and Shoko Yamaguchi, from the National Institute for Environmental Sciences (NIES) in Japan.
 They use the Fujitsu Limited "G-search" database to monitor coverage in Asahi Shimbun, Yomiuri Shimbun and Mainichi Shimbun through the search terms ‘climate change’, ’global warming’, or ‘greenhouse effect, from January 2000 through the present.
-National-level counts in Spain are undertaken by Rogelio Fernández Reyes, member of the research group GREHCCO of the Universidad de Sevilla, and member of the research group MDCS of the Universidad Complutense de Madrid.
+National-level counts in Spain and Latin America are undertaken by Rogelio Fernández Reyes, member of the research group GREHCCO of the Universidad de Sevilla, and member of the research group MDCS of the Universidad Complutense de Madrid.
 Rogelio uses My News database (a referent provider of journalistic documentation in Spain) to monitor coverage in El Mundo, La Vanguardia and Expansión through the search terms ‘‘calentamiento global’ or ‘cambio climático’.

 International and national-level counts in Australia, Canada, India, New Zealand, the United Kingdom and the United States are undertaken by Kevin Andrews, Maxwell Boykoff, Meaghan Daly, Lauren Gifford, Gesa Luedecke, Lucy McAllister and Ami Nacu-Schmidt.
 National-level counts in each of these countries begin in January 2000 with the exception of the following: Dominion Post (July 2002).
 International counts of the fifty-two noted sources begin in January 2004 with the exception of the following: El Nacional (December 2007); Indian Express (December 2007); The Nation (Pakistan) (June 2004); Gulf Daily News (Bahrain) (May 2008); Philippine Daily Inquirer (September 2004); Ghanaian Chronicle (January 2010); The Herald (Zimbabwe) (January 2010).